erichedstrom/azure-mobile-apps-node-compatibility/README.md

 The scaffolded app includes a SQL script called `createViews.sql`.
 This script must be executed against the target database.

+### Create Target Mobile App

+Create a new Mobile App using the Azure portal and perform the following tasks:

+* configure a data connection that points to the Mobile Service database
+* copy any custom application settings from the Mobile Service to the Mobile App

+If you previously used one of the built in authentication providers, there are additional steps that you must take.
+See http://url/ for more information.

+### Update Client

+The client application must be updated to use the latest version of the Azure Mobile Apps SDK.

 ## Usage